aivara-se/provar.se/readme.md

 - **apps:** frontend application, backend services and static websites
 - **libs:** code shared between multiple apps and outside this repository
+- **infra:** an example infrastructure as code setup using Hetzner Cloud
 - **docs:** useful documentation for developers who wish to contribute

 ## Getting Started